 - 4. Move the cursor where you want to move the annotation - 5.
-Press Select to release the annotation
+Click on the SonicPad® to release the annotation

 If you move an annotation over an existing annotation, the existing annotation will be replaced.

 Annotation Library

 You can edit the library of pre-set annotations by manually entering your own.
 Touch EDIT LIB. to edit the library of annotations.